Review the US Embassy Ghana Website for specific information https://gh.usembassy.gov/ghana-covid-19-information/

 Per SSSA policy, all participants will arrive in Ghana on the same day.
 Together, all SSSA participants and staff will proceed directly to the program site and undergo a 24-hour isolation period.
 During this isolation period we will practice social distancing while engaging in our usual, lively, on-site orientation, which includes activities, educational games, rest, and an overview of our itinerary, logistics, health and hygiene recommendations, and SSSA rules.

-Participants who test positive for COVID19 and are asymptomatic will remain at our program site and quarantine for 10 days or until they have a negative test, unless required otherwise by the Ghana government.
+Participants who test positive for COVID19 and are asymptomatic will remain at our program site and quarantine until they have a negative test, unless required otherwise by the Ghana government.
 They will be provided with:

 single, self-contained room with bathroom and shower facilities;